joestanley3/joestanley3.github.io/content/page/readme.md

 2. usually in highly-regulated industries,
 3. to build the foundation for the next stage of the organization.

-It's about getting to the type of place you can't reach by improving business as usual; the place you can only get by getting a lot of knowledgeable people in the room, describing a target, and learning why we can't achieve it today.
+It's about getting to the type of place you can't reach by improving business as usual; the place you can only get by getting a lot of knowledgeable people in the room, describing a target, and figuring out what must be true to get there.

 Inevitably, a constraint fundamental to how the company works will be uncovered, and my job shifts to eliminating that constraint.
 This usually takes the form of building a modern platform to replace something that hasn't been touched in years, if not decades.

-It's slow, exhausting, and game-changing.
-And I love it despite myself.
+It's slow, exhausting, and transformative.
+I love it.

 ---